hammerill/hotspot-mng/README.md

 A little script designed to be launched from Termux in a rooted Android device.

-It will verify if Internet is connected; if not, it will reconnect it (I wrote it on my vacation because there's no WiFi).
+It will verify if Internet is connected; if not, it will reconnect it (I wrote it on my vacation because there's no reliable WiFi).

-# Configure
+## Configure
 Install Python3, git and sudo:
 ```bash
 pkg install python3 git tsu